Table of Contents

 The Santa Ynez Valley is having a moment.
 Okay, let’s rephrase.
-This corner of Santa Barbara County has always been a gem, but the things to do in Santa Ynez for food lovers are at an all-time high.Â
+This corner of Santa Barbara County has always been a gem, but the things to do in Santa Ynez for food lovers are at an all-time high.

 As one of the California Central Coast’s premier wine regions, Santa Ynez Valley is a small area packed with small towns and dozens of wineries.
 Many claim the movie “Sideways” put the area on the map.
-But, the truth is, this quintessential California countryside spot has been adored by everyone from horse lovers to wine aficionados (or both — like Fess Parker) for decades.Â
+But, the truth is, this quintessential California countryside spot has been adored by everyone from horse lovers to wine aficionados (or both — like Fess Parker) for decades.

-AWhile the Santa Ynez Valley (known by locals as SYV) is an enchanting landscape of rolling hills, sprawling vineyards, and rustic charm, there’s more to this region than its wine.
-We’re partnering with our friends at California Grown to share our pick of things to do in Santa Ynez for food and wine lovers.Â
+While the Santa Ynez Valley (known by locals as SYV) is an enchanting landscape of rolling hills, sprawling vineyards, and rustic charm, there’s more to this region than its wine such as doing a combo horseback ride and wine tasting, baking sourdough at a local farm, or picking your own blueberries.
+We’re partnering with our friends at California Grown to share our pick of the best things to do in Santa Ynez for food and wine lovers.

-Where Is Santa Ynez Valley?Â
+Where Is Santa Ynez Valley?

-The Santa Ynez Valley is set among rolling hills dotted with oak trees in inland Santa Barbara County.
-Just two hours up the highway from Los Angeles, Santa Ynez Valley is a place you would miss if you (literally) took a different road.
-This destination has acres of wine country and local farms as well as quaint inns and chic art galleries.Â
+The Santa Ynez Valley is set among rolling hills dotted with oak trees in northeast Santa Barbara County.
+Just a short drive (about two hours) from Los Angeles, Santa Ynez Valley is a place you would miss if you (literally) took a different road.
+This destination has acres of wine country and local farms as well as many a quaint boutique hotel, antique stores, and chic art galleries making it a perfect place to do a day trip from Santa Barbara.

 Why You Should Trust Us